-The beautiful building of the former prison houses today the Portuguese Center of Photography.
+The beautiful building of the former prison is where the Portuguese Center of Photography is housed today.
 Here, you’ll be able to get to know the history of photography in Portugal, as well as see a collection of cameras, from the 16th century to the present day.

 Stock Exchange Palace

 Take a guided tour to know the history of each of the rooms of the Palácio da Bolsa (Stock Exchange Palace).
 You can visit the Gustavo Eiffel Hall, where the well-known architect designed some of his best works in Portugal, such as the D. Maria Pia Bridge, or the Arab Hall, the ex-libris of the building, which took 18 years to complete.

 San Francisco Church was built in the 14th century and became a UNESCO World Heritage Site in 1996.
 Also known as the “Golden Church”, this church-museum is distinguishable by the golden carvings in its interior.